-A further PE lesson will also be led by Mr Seary every Friday morning.
+Year 6 will have their PE lesson with Mr Seary on a Thursday afternoon.
 Children are required to come in to school in their full PE kits on this day or they will not be allowed to participate in the lesson.
 If there are reasons why your child cannot take part in these lessons, a written note must detail the reasons why.

 We have booked our residential trip to PGL on Wednesday 22nd June until Friday 24th June.
 During this time, the children will be taking part in lots of activities and enjoying special time with their friends before their move to High School!
 Mrs Catherall has now set up payments for this on Parent Pay which will be collected in smaller installments throughout the year.

 The total cost per child is £311.00.
 This will cover all activities, meals and bedding for the duration of their stay.
 Further details will follow nearer the time however you can access the link below to give you an idea of what the residential entails.

 In the event of a whole class bubble needing to isolate or if your child is waiting for Covid test results so is unable to attend school, your child has been provided with login details to access a range of resources online.
 These login details can be found in the front of their yellow reading records, so please keep these safe so no online learning is missed.
 Further details, including planning, will be communicated with parents within 24 hours of a class bubble going home and/or school being informed of a need for your child to isolate.
 Below, you will find links to the websites where work may be set: